highwaytobusiness/alin.mechenici.com/about.markdown

 I am a guy with <a href="http://alin.mechenici.com/now">interests</a> varying from art and history to science and leadership.
 My focus now is **web-development** and **UX-UI design**.

 I studied "Industrial Robots" and "Communication & PR" and founded four organizations in the last 10 years.
 I live in Sweden since '13 and I still love to travel for business and fun.
-So <a href="http://alin.mechenici.com/speaker">invite me </a>for a training/conference to your company. ;)
+So invite me for a training/conference to your company. :)

 <a href="http://alin.mechenici.com/cv.html">![](/images/cv2.svg)</a>
 <a href="http://alin.mechenici.com/now"><img src="http://gilbraum.com/images/now.gif?crc=4136472459" alt="Now" style="width: 130px;"/></a>